pavelliavonau/cmakeconverter/README.rst

 Contributions to this project are welcome and encouraged ...
 Issues in the project repository are the common way to raise an information.

+**Note:** if you have an issue, please provide me if possible the visual studio project involved.

 For QMake
 ---------